thomasvrussell/snail/README.rst

 Todo list
 -----------

-- Support spectral sequence with arbitrary timesteps as input. (current model only accepts spectral pair inputs.)
+- Support spectral sequence with arbitrary timesteps as input. (current model only accepts spectral pair as input.)

 - Support more flexible wavelength range for input spectra. (current model is trained on spectra with uniform wavelength range from 3800 to 7200 A.)